Ross-Byrne/Async-RMI-String-Comparison-Service/README.md

 The project is made up of two components.
 A servlet that runs in TomCat and a RMI String comparison service that runs independently.

 The String Service registers a remote object that can then be looked up and used by the servlet running in Tomcat.
 Once the servlet starts, it gets a handle on the remote object using the RMI registry lookup.<br>
 When a request is sent to the server, the request is added to a request object and put on a queue.
 This queue is polled by a request processing thread.
 It checks for requests in the queue and processes them by using the remote String Service object to compare two strings.
-This returns a Result that is then places on a out queue.
+This returns a Result that is then places on a out queue.<br>
+The website then polls the server to see if the result in the out queue is finished being processed by the String Comparison Service.

+The String Service contains a compare method.
+This method creates a result object, adds a new thread to a thread pool and returns the result object.
+Because the work is being done on a thread, the result object is returned straight away.
+The new thread uses a factory to get the correct algorithm, runs the algorithm and then flags the result as processed.

 #Other Notes
 ###The Remote Interfaces